Who We Serve

 The Healthy Living Project

 JA members solicit donations from the community to assemble hygiene kits for distribution in local schools to assist children who may be in need of supplies.
 Past kits have included shampoo, conditioner, lotion, toothpaste, and toothbrushes.
+In addition to hygiene kits, this project works to educate the children in our service area about living healthy lifestyles.

 General Welfare Projects